 Can I use ground spices?

-- If you’re going to go through the effort of simmering, straining and making a concentrate you want to make sure that you’re ingredients are flavourful and potent.
+If you’re going to go through the effort of simmering, straining and making a concentrate you want to make sure that your ingredients are flavourful and potent.

 - Keep your concentrate bottled up in the fridge for one week.